nicholasaxl/spotipyanalysis/README.md

-# Spotipy songs and playlist analysis
+# Spotify mini analysis

-Analysing the trends and its causes through song features throughout the years.
+A quick analysis of the trends in music and its causes through song features throughout the years.
 Done using a test dataset from kaggle.